 - 4 wastewater, storm drainage, solid waste, and electricity).
-It also describes impacts on public - 5 services and utilities that would result from implementation of the Proposed Project, and mitigation - 5 Services and dumues that would result from implementation of the Proposed Project, and mitigation 6 more significant impacts where feasible and appropriate - 6 measures for significant impacts where feasible and appropriate.
+It also describes impacts on public - services and utilities that would result from implementation of the Proposed Project, and mitigation - 5 services and utilities that would result from implementation of the Proposed Project, and intigat - 6 measures for significant impacts where feasible and appropriate.